The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support original research or creative work.

 2. Mini Resource Grants

-Students who need funding for their thesis projects need to first check with their departments for funding.
+Students who need funding for their research projects need to first check with their departments for funding.
 Research teams working on a faculty-initiated project may be funded through another source of grant support - the Faculty Research Grant, managed by the Office of Vice Provost for Research.
 For more information, visit this page.
-This is a faculty support grant, so the faculty member herself/himself needs to apply, requesting funding for each undergraduate researcher on the team, based on the guidelines of the grant.
+This is a faculty support grant, so the faculty member himself/herself needs to apply, requesting funding for each undergraduate researcher on the team, based on the guidelines of the grant.

 The guidelines for the above Faculty Research Grant state the following: